neunenak/typst-leipzig-glossing/leipzig-gloss-examples.typ

 language being studied.
 A set of conventions called the *Leipzig Glossing Rules* was developed to give linguists a general set of standards and principles for how to format these glosses.
-The most recent version of these rules can be found in pdf form at
+The most recent version of these rules can be found in PDF form at
 #link("https://www.eva.mpg.de/lingua/pdf/Glossing-Rules.pdf")[this link],
 provided by the Department of Linguistics at the Max Planck Institute for Evolutionary Anthropology.